edresch/coalescence/coalescence.md

 * "Inconceivable as it seems to ordinary reason, you — and all other conscious beings as such — are all in all." - [Erwin Schrödinger, Nobel Prize-Winning physicist](https://w.wiki/CmV)

+* And I think [the sages] point to the same depth in you, and in me, and in all of us.
+I think they are plugged into the All…. ***Your identity is indeed the All,*** and you are no longer part of that stream, you are that stream, with the All unfolding not around you but in you. - [Ken Wilber, A Brief History of Everything](https://www.goodreads.com/book/show/40363634)

 * [Emanationism](https://w.wiki/Cx5) is an idea in the cosmology or cosmogony of certain religious or philosophical systems.
 Emanation meaning "to flow from" is the mode by which all things are derived from the first reality, or principle.

 * [Monism](https://w.wiki/Cwm) attributes oneness or singleness to existence.
 Priority monism states that all existing things go back to a source that is distinct from them; e.g., in Neoplatonism, everything is derived from ***[The One.](https://w.wiki/Cwn)***